 When puppies are born, their immune systems are not fully developed, so they cannot fight diseases as effectively as older dogs.
 Puppies receive protective antibodies from their mothers through nursing.
-During the first few hours of a puppy’s life, nursing mothers provide antibody-rich milk called colostrum.
+During the first few hours of a puppy’s life, nursing mothers provide an especially antibody-rich milk called colostrum.
 These antibodies provide puppies with temporary immunity against illness.
-While the length of this immunity varies from puppy to puppy, it is generally believed that maternal antibodies are gone after about 16 weeks of age.
+While the length of this immunity varies from puppy to puppy, it is generally believed that maternal antibodies wane gradually and are gone by 16 weeks of age.

 Enter puppy vaccinations.
 Vaccines are designed to trigger immune responses and prevent future infection from diseases.
 All puppies should be administered certain core vaccines which provide immunity against the most dangerous and widespread diseases.
-Core vaccines are considered essential for puppies in most geographical locations.
+'Core' vaccines are the ones considered most essential for puppies in most geographical locations.
 Depending on your location and your puppy's environment, non-core vaccines may also be recommended.
 Talk to your vet about your puppy’s risk of exposure to these diseases.

 How They Work

-Puppy vaccines are typically first administered at about six to eight weeks of age, then repeated every three to four weeks until about four months of age.
+Puppy vaccines are typically first administered at about six to eight weeks of age, then repeated every three to four weeks until the pup is at least four months of age.
 Some of these vaccines might be given together in one injection that is called a combination vaccine.
-At your puppy's first veterinary exam, your vet will discuss the schedule of vaccinations and other treatments for your puppy, such as deworming and beginning heartworm prevention, and scheduling a spay or neuter.
+At your puppy's first veterinary exam, your vet will discuss the schedule of vaccinations and other treatments for your puppy, such as deworming, beginning heartworm prevention, and scheduling a spay or neuter.
 The vaccine injection itself is typically not painful.
 Some puppies seem to feel a little pinch or sting while others do not react at all.

 Your veterinarian will need to do an examination before vaccinating your puppy.
-Note that vaccines should never be given to a puppy with a fever or illness as the vaccine may not be as effective if the body is fighting another infection, and/or could make the puppy feel worse.
+Note that vaccines are not usually given to a puppy with a fever or other signs of serious illness as the vaccine may not be as effective if the body is fighting another infection, and/or could make the puppy feel worse.